 Keywords are search terms, the words you type into the search box when using a search tool.

-Consider the key concepts you identified for your topic.
-Start by translating those concepts into keywords you can potentially use when searching different online search tools.
-The best way to identify a good selection of keywords is to come up with synonyms for your key concepts.
-Be sure to look for more synonyms, keywords, and concepts as you search!
+Consider the key concepts you identified for your topic and translate those concepts into keywords you might use when searching.
+The best way to identify a good selection of keywords is to come up with synonyms or similar terms for your key concepts.
+You may discover more synonyms, keywords, and concepts as you search!

 Example: